|

 Eryn Carantaur

-her hair, the pain, when you thought I had betrayed you;
+against his chest, the pain, when you thought I had betrayed

 I am so sorry, Lassui.
 I do not know how I could ever have